vishal-keshav/fast_prototype/README.md

 # A more systematic approach for prototyping research ideas

 This repository contains an easy-to-use and easy-to-follow heirarchy of code base :octocat: that aids in conducting Machine Learning research.
 Internally, the code base relies on tensorflow framework, but same coding style can be incorporated with any ML library such as py-torch and caffe.
 Each file in this project has been written by keeping one thing in mind: **multiple experimentation with several revisions of ML models and several revisions of hyper-parameters**.
-Thus, this code-base is an intial step to manage the experiments in a systematic way and track multiple results with ample amount of visualization. :muscle::muscle::muscle:
+Thus, this code-base is an intial step to manage the experiments in a systematic way and track multiple results with ample amount of visualization. :muscle:

+## Dependency
+`numpy` `ntfy` `slackclient` `ntfy[slack]` `tensorflow` or `tensorflow_gpu` `keyboard` `opencv_python` `netron` `wget` `pathlib` `statistics` `argparse`

+Tested on python version 2
+All packages can be updated/installed with `pip install -r requirements.txt` except `ntfy[slack]`.
+Install `ntfy[slack]` seperately with `pip install ntfy[slack]` post requirements.txt installation.

 ## About the code-base
 The main controller is *master.py*.
 There are two parts which is detailed description.